 Results

-After we’ve defined our ICP we optimized the script to qualify the prospects better.
+We optimized the script to qualify the prospects better.
 We’ve added the qualification question to the 2nd level of the script.
 As a result, we’ve got more qualified leads and more valuable conversions with people who are your potential clients.

 “This campaign helped us learn a lot.
 It was interesting to have the opportunity to analyze the market, to see which TA was the most responsible, what kind of communication they prefer, what their pain points are.
 Knowing all of it we were able to adapt our business processes, add new services like a free audit, improve internal communication with the leads, learn the market better” – Oksana, Arounda